 - 1. Urine samples should be the first morning void urine collected in a polypropylene container.
 A 24-hour urine sample is not required, but may be elected by the CS. - 2.
 Centrifuge urine at 1000 x g for 5 minutes at 4°C to remove any cells and particulates. - 3.
 Transfer supernatant to storage tubes - a.
-Ten 1.0 ml aliquots in 1.8 ml screw-cap cryovials - b.
-Three 0.1 ml aliquots in Sarstedt Biosphere® SC Micro 0.5ml Tubes (for metabolomics analyses) - 4.
+Five or ten 1.0 ml aliquots in 1.8 ml screw-cap cryovials - 1 Please note the Central Biorepository no longer receives aliquots of urine.
+You can keep all 10 aliquots or only collect 5 to save at your site. - b.
+Three 0.2 ml aliquots in Sarstedt Biosphere® SC Micro 0.5ml Tubes (for untargeted metabolomics analyses).
+For other metabolomics services, see the Metabolomics section for details. - 4.
 Flash freeze all samples in liquid nitrogen or quick freeze in dry ice/ethanol prior to storage in a -80°C or liquid nitrogen freezer with appropriate labels (UDN ID, sample type, and collection date).